First App Deployment

 [!TIP] You can import the mnemonic that was generated and stored in the .env file and import it in Talisman (Browser Extension) to access the same account in the Web Console.

-Now, let's put some funds on your new account.
+Let's get some tokens on your new account.
 You can run the acurast deploy

 command, which will check your balance, and displays the link to the Faucet page.